Skip to content

 The building blocks of a simple retrieval-augmented flow.

-Some nodes support tool mode.
-When enabled, the node can be invoked dynamically by an Agent node instead of running as a fixed step in the main Start → End sequence.
+Some nodes can be set to Tool mode, which makes them invocable by an Agent node rather than running as a fixed step in the Start → End sequence.
 For more details see Working with agents.

 Configure nodes

-Click a node to reveal its toolbar.
-The toolbar includes three options:
+Click a node to reveal its toolbar, which includes three options:

 Image of the settings panel of the Azure AI Search Retriever.